Introduction

 # function continues here

-}When adding analyses, you can use either fn_name or
+When you add an analysis, you can use either fn_name or

 fn: